Mail, Maps, and Where I Live:

 - Sing 'The Continents Song' and review the names and locations of each continent.

-- Review the names and locations of the four oceans.
+- Review the names and locations of the five oceans.

 - Find the equator on a globe.
 It is an imaginary line to divide the top and bottom half of the earth.
 Near the equator, it is very warm all year long no matter what season.
 As we travel north or south of the equator, it becomes colder.
 Locate the Northern Hemisphere and the North Pole as well as the Southern Hemisphere and the South Pole.
 Explain that the seasons are opposite in the Northern and Southern Hemispheres.
 For example, if it is summer in the Northern Hemisphere, it would be winter in the Southern Hemisphere.